 These instructions are for paying W-2 employees.
 Learn how to Pay Contractors Through Square Payroll.

 - Confirm your pay period and pay schedule.
 If this is your first time running payroll through Square Payroll and you need to update your pay schedule, click the edit button next to your pay period on the Payroll overview page or learn how to edit your payroll period.

-- On the Overview tab of your online Payroll dashboard or Square Payroll app, click Run Payroll to enter or import your employee’s hours.
-Don’t worry, you will be able to review everything before you send pay!
+- On the Overview tab of your online Payroll dashboard or Square Payroll app, click Pay My Team, then Run Payroll to enter or import your employee’s hours.
+Don’t worry, you will be able to review everything before you confirm the payment.

 - Your employees must have their information entered for them to be able to be paid.
 If they have not entered this information, you can submit this info on their behalf by clicking Enter tax info and entering in their personal, tax filing, and bank account information.

 Note: Direct deposit employees must have a bank account linked to be paid through Square Payroll.

 - If you are using Square Point of Sale’s timecards or a supported third-party timecards application, click Import Timecards to import your employee’s hours worked for the pay period.
-If you’re using Square to take payments and have enabled Tip Importing, click Import Timecards and Tips to import your employee’s hours and tips for the pay period.
+If you’re using Square to take payments and have enabled Tip Importing, click Import Timecards + Tips to import your employee’s hours and tips for the pay period.

 - If you are not using timecards, enter the number of hours worked and any additional dollar amount earned (if applicable) for each employee into the appropriate columns:

 - Regular Hours: Number of hours worked at regular hourly wage.

 - Overtime: Overtime hours worked (1.5x the hourly wage).